wakayama-hacker/wagrant/README.md

+# Wagrant

-# Ubuntu/Xenial64 based development environment
+The Wagrant is an Ubuntu/Xenial64 based development environment.

 ## What's installed